Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \subsection{Organization of the paper}

 The remainder of this paper is organized as follows.
-Section \ref{sec:GAIF} introduces the GAIF procedure and establishes FDR control under independence and mFDR control under local dependence.
-In Section \ref{sec:OCT}, we construct explicit online conformal $p$-values and apply modified GAIF rules to online conformal testing, providing finite-sample theoretical guarantees.
-We also extend the proposed framework to achieve model selection and address distribution shifts.
+Section \ref{sec:GAIF} introduces the GAIF and establishes FDR control under independence. {Section \ref{sec:exten-GAIF} extends the GAIF to achieve adaptive $\alpha$-wealth allocation and to address local dependence.} In Section \ref{sec:OCT}, we construct explicit online conformal $p$-values and apply modified GAIF rules to online conformal testing, providing finite-sample theoretical guarantees.
+We also extend the proposed framework to achieve score selection and address distribution shifts.
 Simulation and real-data experiment results are presented in Sections \ref{sec:simu} and \ref{sec:real-data}, respectively.
 Finally, we conclude the paper in Section \ref{sec:conclu}.